Jim-JMCD/syncBKUP/README.md

 * Logs and version directories are located in **.../Shoegaze and Nu Metal/**

 ### Version Directories
-* For each directory backup, all file and directory deletions, modifications and renaming be recorded individual version directories.
+* For each directory backup, all file and directory deletions, modifications and renaming are recorded individual version directories.
-* If there are no changes to a directory between backups a version directory is not created.
+* If there are no changes in the source data between backups a version directory is not created.
 * When a file or directory is moved to the version directory its directory location within the original backup is also created.
 * If a source directory is renamed the entire contents of original directroy will be copied to the version file.
-* All version directories have names that include the date and time of the backup that created them, format YYYY-MMM-DD-hhmm-ss.
+* All version directories have names that include the date and time of the backup that created them.
+* Date and time format is YYYY-MMM-DD-hhmm-ss.

 Example of version directories
 ~~~